CsabaDu/CsabaDu.DynamicTestData/README.md

 - `TestData<>` type
 - in combination with the `DynamicObjectArraySource` class
 - for testing in *NUnit*,
-- overriding the default data stratiegy with the `WithOptionalDataStrategy` method.
+- overriding the default data strategy with the `WithOptionalDataStrategy` method.

 ***DynamicObjectArraySource** child class*:
 ```csharp